bmairlot/outline-podman/README.md

 # Notes

-The network definition is completely arbitrary.
+- The network definition is completely arbitrary.
 You may choose the subnets that you wish.
+- In order to keep the user's service running after deconnexion, the command sudo loginctl enable-linger outline is required.